 As a 100% Tenant’s Agent, we minimize the profits that your Landlord makes off of your Lease Renewal.
 We thwart any and all attempts to treat you as a Captive Tenant at Renewal Time.

 Our goal is not to create an adversarial relationship with your Landlord.
 It’s simply to ensure that you will receive a Fair Market Renewal.
 If we can achieve that and remain friendly with the Landlord, we will.
 However, if the relationship does become tense, then it’s far better that the Landlord’s ire be focused on your Tenant Rep as the Bad Cop and not you as the Good Cop.

 Occasionally, though, a Landlord, knowing early on that you are going to the market with a 100% Tenant Rep, will sharpen its pencil upfront and show you the love in its very first offer to renew.
 That, of course, tends to reduce the climate for conflict but we can’t promise it will happen every time, just maybe.

 Give me a call.
 We can confidentially chat at no charge and brainstorm about your Lease Renewal situation: William Gary, MBA, MIM, at cell +1 303-901-1108 or email wgary@MacLW.com.
 I can explain more about our process, how we help you to avoid The Landlord’s Trap and, ultimately, to win the best results at Renewal Time.
-As 100% Tenant Representatives, MacLaurin Williams Worldwide can advise you in nearly seventy (70) major markets.
+As 100% Tenant Representatives, MacLaurin Williams Worldwide and our offices can advise you in nearly eighty (80) major markets.

 * Note: Portions reprinted with permission of Wayne Teig, based on Canonical Reference to ITRA Minneapolis-St. Paul’s blog article, Renewing Your Lease?
 Don’t Become a Captive Tenant!, posted at https://itraglobal.com/blog/136189.